 folklorist. collaborator. program director.

 My name is Daisy Ahlstone (they/them) and I am a folklorist, digital community leader, legend scholar, eco-philosopher, mycologist, and collective-joy-enthusiast.
-Folklore is the study of relational creativity in everyday life.
-I center my research on how creative acts in everyday life can be tactics of solidarity, social change, and direct action that reflect relational accountabilities with our multispecies communities.
+I my research is concerned with how interdependent systems shape creative cultural expressions in everyday contexts, and how such an understanding informs wildlife conservation communities responding to the threat of extinction.
+Folklore is the study of creative expression in everyday life, and these expressions are highly reflective of relationships with nature.
 I am the director of WiseFolk Productions, producers of the YouTube and Twitch streaming channel Folkwise, which explores the study of tradition non-traditionally through digital content creation, public education, and community engagement.

 I also collaborate with other folklore-related organizations on outreach and impact projects, including the Western States Folklore Society and American Folklore Society.